FabriceSalvaire/python-package-template/README.txt

 What is @package_name@ ?
 ---------------------

-@package_name@ is a Python module which implements a unit framework.
+@package_name@ is a Python module which implements ...

 Where is the Documentation ?
 ----------------------------